Ray-Optics Simulations of Outdoor-to-Indoor Multipath Channels at 4 and 14 GHz: Acknowledgement

 \section{Acknowledgement}

 The research leading to these results received funding from the LuxTurrim5G project funded by the participating companies and Business Finland.
+The results presented in this paper has been partly supported by the Academy of Finland project "Signal-Transmissive-Walls with Embedded Passive Antennas for Radio-Connected Low-Energy Urban Buildings (STARCLUB)", \#323896.
 The authors would like to thank the Nokia Bell-Labs for providing us with the opportunity to perform outdoor-to-indoor channel sounding in the Nokia campus in Karaportti, Espoo, Finland, and Dr.\ Sinh Nguyen, Mr.\ Usman Virk, Dr.\ Vasilii Semkin, Mr.\ Jyri Putkonen, Mr.\ Yuan Liu, Ms.\ Le Hao and Dr.\ Pekka Wainio for help during the measurements and data post-processing.
-The results presented in this paper have been partly supported by the Academy of Finland project "Signal-Transmissive-Walls with Embedded Passive Antennas for Radio-Connected Low-Energy Urban Buildings (STARCLUB)", \# 323896.